hunan-rostomyan/notes/Bibliography.md

 Feller, W. (1950) *An introduction to probability theory and its applications*.
 - probability theory

+Fejer, P.A., Simovici, D.A.
+(1990) *Mathematical foundations of computer science.
+Volume 1: sets, relations, and induction*.
+- induction; mathematics; computer science

 Gardiner, A. (1987) *Discovering Mathematics: The Art of Investigation*.
 - mathematics; problem solving